Approach and principles:

 Feedback and evaluation:

-Through both the informal and formal complaint and reporting procedures, BRIDGES will be able to weigh, analyse and evaluate not only the applicability and impact of this Code of Conduct (feedback) but also the state of play with respect to equality, equity, and inclusivity in BRIDGES spaces.
+Through both the informal and formal complaint and reporting procedures, BRIDGES will be able to weigh, analyze and evaluate not only the applicability and impact of this Code of Conduct (feedback) but also the state of play with respect to equality, equity, and inclusivity in BRIDGES spaces.
 In sum, that will allow to design and implement better Action Plans against misconduct, harassment, discrimination, and other forms of abuse that might affect staff, participants, or collaborators.

 Final note: the names of the members of the Anti-discrimination Committee and the contact forms for anonymous and formal reports will soon be added to this page.